techjollof/EXOReportToolBox/EXOReportToolBox/HelpDoc/Invoke-GroupMessageTrace.md

   - `AllGroups`

 ### IncludeOutbound
-Indicates whether to include outbound message traces for the selected groups, providing insight into emails sent from the groups.
+This option allows you to include outbound message traces for selected groups, providing valuable insights into emails sent from those groups.
+This refers specifically to instances where the group serves as the sender address, utilizing 'Send As' or 'Send on Behalf' permissions.
 - **Type**: string
 - **Required**: No
 - **Default Value**: